themanyone/whisper_dictation/README.md

 WHISPER_CUBLAS=1 make -j
 # ignore errors "local/cuda/lib64/libcublas.so: undefined reference to `memcpy@GLIBC_2.14'"

-# if there were errors, re-run make outside of conda to finish linking against modern GLIBC_2.14
+# if there were errors, re-run make outside of conda to finish linking.
 conda deactivate
 WHISPER_CUBLAS=1 make -j